Pedro Páramo: Fulgor Sedano – mentor

 He is the administrator of the Media Luna.
-Initially warned by Pedro's father not to trust him, he eventually becomes enforcing hand of Pedro's schemes.
+Initially warned by Pedro's father not to trust him, he eventually becomes the enforcing hand of Pedro's schemes.
 He had been around the estate for many years serving the former patrons, Pedro's father Lucas and Lucas's father before that.
 He knows what to do and how to do it and boasts a number of achievements, including getting Dolores to marry Pedro.
 He is killed by a band of revolutionaries who view him as an embodiment of the privileged estate that they are fighting against.
 He also is responsible for having Toribio Aldrete hanged because he was trying to get the land surveyed to prove his right to some of it.

 Miguel Páramo

 He and Juan are both sons of Pedro Páramo.
 Miguel is the only son recognized by Pedro and was thus being groomed as the next Páramo heir.
 Miguel's character is the exact opposite to Juan.
 He is wild and a rapist, while Juan is quiet and respectful of women.
 He is fearless, whereas Juan dies of fear.
 He has a horse and rides it often, whereas Juan does not and has to travel by foot.
 His wantonness contrasts the calmness of Juan despite their shared parentage.

 Additionally, he is known for liking loose women and for murdering Ana's father.
 He also rapes Ana when he goes to her to apologize to her for killing him.
 He is thrown from his horse when going to another village to meet his current lover.